National Ugly Christmas Sweater Day

-Animal or cartoon characters with a holiday theme are a great starting place.
+Animal or cartoon characters with a holiday theme give sweaters a kitsch feel.
 Think reindeer, snowmen, mice, kittens or elves.

 Select ridiculous colors.
 The more they clash, the better.

 Embellish.
 Scratch that.
 Over-embellish!
-Pom-poms, bells, felt, tinsle or any other glittery, jingly items laying around the house.
+Pom-poms, bells, felt, tinsel, or any other glittery, jingly items lying around the house.

 Electrify it!
 Put Rudolph to shame and go to the head of the team with bright, flashing lights!